ApeironTsuka/node-webpmux/README.md

       Default is 100.

 If `lossless` is set above 0, then setting `quality` or `method` is discouraged as they will override settings in the lossless preset.<br />
-Return value can be checked against the values in encodeResults.
+Return value can be checked against the values in `WebP.encodeResults`.

 ##### `async .getFrameData(frame)`
 Get the raw RGBA pixel data for a specific frame.<br />